louismerlin/solved/src/99_kickstarter.md

 Using [CyberChef](https://gchq.github.io/CyberChef/#recipe=Reverse('Character')From_Decimal('Space',false)&input=ODQgODQgMTExIDAxMSAwNSA4NCAyNSA3NCA4OSA4MTEgNjQgNTExIDMwMSAyMTEgMjIxIDc0IDc0IDg1IDIwMSA5OSAzMDEgMzAxIDcxMQ), we try that and get `uggcf://zpgs.vb/402no00`.
 This looks like a URL, but with the letters all jangled up.

-Using the [cipher identifier](www.dcode.fr/cipher-identifier) we can figure out it's encrypted using the [ROT13 algorithm](https://en.wikipedia.org/wiki/ROT13), also known as the Caesar cipher (with a shift of 13).
+Using the [cipher identifier](https://www.dcode.fr/cipher-identifier) we can figure out it's encrypted using the [ROT13 algorithm](https://en.wikipedia.org/wiki/ROT13), also known as the Caesar cipher (with a shift of 13).

 Using the "ROT13" operation on CyberChef, we get our URL, and with it a bonus flag and the challenge itself.

 ### A phishy email

 You are given an email to download.
 Running `strings email.eml | grep KEY` does not yield any result.
-Opening it with an email application, we can see it has a docm attachement.
+Opening it with an email application, we can see it has a docm attachment.
 Let's download it.
 Running `strings` on it again, we do not see anything of interest.
 Let's open it with a document viewer, such as [LibreOffice Writer](https://en.wikipedia.org/wiki/LibreOffice_Writer).